The Shepherds of Bethlehem: A Short Story

 The night was as clear as it was beautiful, alight with countless stars shimmering against the backdrop of a dark sky.
 Yakov hugged his ragged cloak tighter on this unseasonably cool night, and breathed deep into his lungs, energizing for a moment his weary body.
 His stomach growled; dinner had been sparse - the last crust of bread and a dried fig he had left over in his pouch.
 It had been a long couple of weeks.
 The sheep had been restless ever since a lion had killed two of his finest lambs.
 Abel, his hireling, had been careless and lazy.
 Dozing seemed to be more important to him than tending the flock.
 The end result was the loss of income, as he had hoped one day to sell the lambs for temple sacrifice.

-Yakov needed to clear his head and hiked a mile where he found Aaron and Levi on watch, warming themselves by a fire.
+Yakov needed to clear his head and hiked a quarter mile where he found Aaron and Levi warming themselves by a fire.
 He sat down and joined them.

 "I clubbed a wolf two days ago after he went after my Star.
 Thank Jehovah I got to him before he got to her," Aaron was saying.